Top 10 App Builder Platforms for 2026: Build Without Code

 What You Usually Get with a Free Plan:

-• Core Building Tools: Access to the visual drag-and-drop editor, component libraries, and workflow builders.
+• Core Building Tools: Access to the visual drag and drop editor, component libraries, and workflow builders.

 • Limited Database Records: Free tiers often cap the number of items you can store in the database, typically around 200 records.